 #5 Pricing Policy

 Squarespace is more expensive than the average website builder.
-There are three pricing options: Cover Pages – $7/mo, Websites (Personal or Business) – $16-$26/mo and Commerce (Basic or Advanced) – $30-$46/mo billed month-to-month.
-These are discounted to $5, $12-$18 and $26-$40 respectively if you pay annually.
+There are two pricing options: Websites (Personal or Business) – $16-$26/mo and Online Stores (Basic or Advanced) – $30-$46/mo billed month-to-month.
+These are discounted to $12-$18 and $26-$40 respectively if you pay annually.
 All annual plans include a one year of free domain registration.

 Squarespace pricing comparison or which plan you need: if you’re looking to build a simple site containing up to 20 pages and you don’t feel like using the Developer platform, then you can be quite satisfied with the Personal Plan of Squarespace.
 As a bonus, you’ll get the ability to sell 1 product and accept donations.